samjones00/docs/docs/_documentation/grpc.md

 Plugins.Add(new GrpcFeature(App));
 ```

-Which registers all applicable ServiceStack Services in ASP.NET Core's gRPC Endpoint and provides an auto-generated
+Which registers all applicable ServiceStack Services with ASP.NET Core's gRPC Endpoint and provides an auto-generated
-[Add ServiceStack Reference](/add-servicestack-reference) `proto` metadata endpoint that Google's protoc generated clients can use
+[Add ServiceStack Reference](/add-servicestack-reference) `/types/proto` metadata endpoint that Google's protoc generated clients can use
-to generate typed client proxies in each of the languages supported by Google gRPC.
+to generate typed client proxies in each of the languages Google's gRPC supports.

 ## Advantages of ServiceStack gRPC

 ServiceStack's code-first message-based development approach offers a number of advantages over most gRPC Service frameworks
-which rely on manually maintaining a separate plain-text `.proto` IDL file for defining your gRPC Services and reliance
+which rely on manually maintaining a separate plain-text `.proto` IDL files for defining your gRPC Services and reliance
 on external tooling and binding to foreign code-generated classes.

 With ServiceStack gRPC, there's no additional complexity, no manual maintenance of `.proto` files, no reliance on external tooling,
-code-gen or other artificial machinery is required to maintain its simple code-first development model utilizing clean POCOs
+code-gen or any other artificial machinery is required to maintain its simple code-first development model utilizing clean POCOs
 which is still able to retain its ideal end-to-end Typed API utilizing smart, rich generic Service Clients:

 ```csharp